2A. MATERIAL ACCOUNTING POLICIES

 Interest income

 Interest income is included in other income in the Statement of Profit and Loss.
 For all financial instruments, interest income is recorded using the effective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset or to the amortised cost of a financial liability.
+When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.

 Insurance Claims

 A receivable for insurance recovery is recognised where it is virtually certain that it will be received if the Company settles the obligation.
-An insurance recovery is considered as virtually certain of receipt once it has been accepted by the insurance company and it is determined that the Company has a valid insurance policy that includes cover for the incident and that a claim will be settled by the insurer.
+An insurance recovery is considered as virtually certain if it has been accepted by the insurance company and it is determined that the Company has a valid insurance policy that includes cover for the incident and that a claim will be settled by the insurer.

 The specific recognition criteria described above must also be met before revenue is recognised: